The Boy and the Heron: Themes

 The film contains the message of creating "a world without conflict with your own hands."
-According to The Japan Times, Miyazaki's faith in children's potential to surpass previous generations under challenging circumstances is exemplified in the film's Japanese title, which offers children a choice between imitating the chaos of Japan's past war or charting a better path, thus showcasing the "continued optimism" that serves as the "greatest testament" to the director's imagination.
+According to Matt Schley of The Japan Times, the film underscores Miyazaki's belief in the goodness of children, similarly to other entries in his filmography.
+He analyzed the film's Japanese title as presenting children with a moral choice: to imitate the perpetrators of the Pacific War or "to, under trying circumstances, rise to the occasion and do better".
 The Hollywood Reporter noted that the film shares the spiritual growth element of the book.
 Open to various interpretations, the film conveys "resilience in the face of conflict and grief, a gentle call to find friends and trusted allies, to move forward and bring humanity and understanding to the world."
-IndieWires analysis argues that the film brings together various thematic layers and tonal elements drawn from Miyazaki's past work.
-It draws attention to the film's departure from the traditional children's genre, instead aligning more closely with the "violent" style of Princess Mononoke rather than the "cuddly charm" of My Neighbor Totoro, with the exception of the Warawara characters.
+However, in contrast with the book, which was written as moral guidance for adolescent boys, the film addresses the question "how do you live?" ambiguously.
+According to Vox, multiple moralities can be inferred, but the film stresses the Granduncle's command to his descendants: to perform their duties urgently, as time is passing quickly.